ShaunCurtis/Blazr.ExploringEditContext/README.md

 > Ignore `TrackState` for the present, we'll look at it later.

-Here's the FluentValidation validator for `WeatherForecast`.
+The FluentValidation validator for `WeatherForecast`.

 ```csharp
 public class WeatherForecastValidator : AbstractValidator<WeatherForecast>